rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-12-evolving-past-killing.md

 how constraints help to inspire innovation.

-I'm excited to start eating [cultured meat][memphis-meats], or products like the Beast Burger created by [Beyond Meat][beyond-meat-feature] (so cool, read about how its made).
+I'm excited to start eating [cultured meat][memphis-meats], or products like the Beast Burger created by [Beyond Meat][beyond-meat] (so cool, read about [how its made][beyond-meat-feature]).
 The one thing I'm kind of annoyed about is that in Canada, these kinds of products aren't as available yet.

 Fingers crossed that changes soon.